Skip to content

 if_missing = "error"

-if_missing = "ignore" # This one can be missing
+OPTIONAL_FEATURE_FLAG = { default = "false", if_missing = "ignore" } # Override - this one can be missing

 Runtime Override with CLI